cakephp/docs/en/views.rst

 controller in a format that is ready for the audience you’re serving to.

-View files are stored in /app/views/, in a folder named after the controller that uses the files, and named after the action it corresponds to.
-For example, the view file for the Products controller's "view()" action, would normally be found in /app/views/products/view.ctp.
+View files are stored in /app/View/, in a folder named after the controller that uses the files, and named after the action it corresponds to.
+For example, the view file for the Products controller's "view()" action, would normally be found in /app/View/Products/view.ctp.

 The view layer in CakePHP can be made up of a number of different parts.
 Each part has different uses, and will be covered in this
 chapter:

+- **views**: Views are the part of the page that is unique to the action being run.
+They form the meat of your application's response.
+- **elements**: smaller, reusable bits of view code.
+Elements are usually rendered inside of views.
 - **layouts**: view files that contain presentational code that is found wrapping many interfaces in your application.
 Most views are rendered inside of a layout.
--  **elements**: smaller, reusable bits of view code.
-Elements are usually rendered inside of views.
 - **helpers**: these classes encapsulate view logic that is needed in many places in the view layer.
 Among other things, helpers in CakePHP can help you build forms, build AJAX functionality, paginate model data, or serve RSS feeds.

 .. _view-layouts: